 Now don’t get me wrong; I’m not one to argue against fast and frequent releases—the advantages are enormous.
 This has become the standard, and no organization can afford not to meet it.
 But that’s not to say it is easy to achieve.
 It is hard.
 Very hard.

 That’s why releasing top-quality software fast enough requires release managers.
-They are the orchestrators of the entire release process and must understand it from top to bottom.
-Whether you consider the build process to be top or bottom, many of the biggest release management issues start there.
+They are the orchestrators of the entire software release management process and must understand it from top to bottom.
+Whether you consider the build process to be top or bottom, many of the biggest release management challenges start there.

 Here, I’ll focus on three build-related challenges that require immediate attention.
 For each, I’ll describe the problem, explore the cause, and discuss how to resolve the issues to ensure the best possible outcome.